Brisbane Tigers: NRL affiliation

 The Easts Tigers were the last team in the Queensland Cup to follow the trend of becoming affiliated with a team from the National Rugby League.
 After relationships with Cronulla-Sutherland Sharks and the Penrith Panthers, at the end of the 2006 NRL season the New South Wales club South Sydney Rabbitohs announced an alliance with the Easts Tigers as a feeder club for the National Rugby League (NRL) side.

 At the end of the 2007 season it was announced that the Rabbitohs and the Easts Tigers would no longer be affiliated due to various conflicting issues, the Easts Tigers instead looked closer to home and struck an affiliate deal with the Brisbane Broncos.

 At the end of the 2010 NRL season the Victorian club Melbourne Storm announced an alliance with the Easts Tigers as a feeder club for their NRL side.
 The partnership with the Easts Tigers allowed the Melbourne Storm to tap into the Easts Tigers' recruitment and development systems in Queensland, as well as providing a club for young Queenslanders recruited by the Melbourne Storm to play at and develop without having to relocate to Melbourne.
 The affiliation with Melbourne has been extended a number of times, with the latest extension being until the end of the 2024 season.

-In September 2025, the Tigers struck a feeder-club alliance with the Perth Bears in the Queensland Cup as the NRL’s 18th franchise looks to expand its powerhouse brand to Queensland.
+In September 2025, the Tigers struck a feeder-club agreement with the Perth Bears in the Queensland Cup, ahead of the Bears entry to the NRL in 2027.